 We recommend a minimum of three nights in one location, allowing two full days to enjoy the area, wildlife and activities offered within it.

-How many parks should I put into an itinerary?
+How many areas should I put into my itinerary?

 Can I bring my children?

 East Africa is ideal for family holidays; welcoming children of all ages.
 Many camps and lodges have family suites as well as extensive children’s activities to make sure the little ones have the time of their lives.